CodeShayk/ApiAggregator/README.md

 To create `Web Api` defined as `parent` or `nested` api, you need to implement from `WebApi<TResult>` class, where `TResult` is `IApiResult` interface (or `ApiResult` base class) implementation and is the result that will be returned from executing the api.

-Upon creating the web api class, you need to provide `GetUrl()` method implementation.
+Upon creating the web api class, you need to provide `GetUrl()` method implementation to return `Uri` instance.
-* Implement the `GetUrl(IRequestContext context, IApiResult parentApiResult)` method to return the constructed endpoint based on given parameters of the method.
+* Implement the `GetUrl(IRequestContext context, IApiResult parentApiResult)` method to return the constructed endpoint using given parameters of the method.
 * For `Parent Api`, only `IRequestContext` context parameter is passed to GetUrl() method to resolve the Url endpoint.
 * For `Nested Api`, api result parameter (ie. `IApiResult` parentApiResult) from the parent api is additionally passed in to GetUrl() method along with IRequestContext context parameter.
+* Optionally, override `GetRequestHeaders()` method to provide a dictionary of `outgoing headers` for the api request.
-* Optionally, override `GetHeaders()` method to provide any list of `request headers` for the api.
+* Optionally, override `GetResponseHeaders()` method to provide any list of `incoming headers` from the api response.
-* `IApiResult` implementation exposes `Headers` property for any `response headers` received as part of the api response.
+* `IApiResult` implementation exposes `Headers` property for subscribed `response headers` received as part of the api response.

 `Important:`
 - The api `endpoint` needs to be resolved before executing the api with `ApiEngine`.